Cambodian art: Murals

 Because of destruction during recent war, few historic wat murals remain in Cambodia.
 In the 1960s, art historians Guy and Jacqueline Nafilyan photographed 19th-century murals, providing a record of this lost cultural heritage.
 The best known surviving murals are at the Silver Pagoda in Phnom Penh, Wat Rajabo in Siem Reap province, and Wat Kompong Tralach Leu in Kompong Chhnang Province.
-In the last decade, wat murals have seen a resurgence, but Cambodia's surviving older murals are generally more refined and detailed.
+In the last decade, wat murals have seen a resurgence.